crate/cratedb-examples/topic/graphql/README.md

 This example project derived from the [graphene-sqlalchemy flask_sqlalchemy example](https://github.com/graphql-python/graphene-sqlalchemy/tree/master/examples/flask_sqlalchemy) demos how GraphQL queries can be run against data stored in CrateDB using Graphene-SQLAlchemy.
-This way the data is accessible both via SQL and GraphQL.
+This way, the data is accessible both via SQL and GraphQL.

-To run this example you will need an instance of CrateDB.
+To run this example, you will need an instance of CrateDB.
 You can get an instance of
 [CrateDB running locally with docker](https://cratedb.com/docs/guide/install/container/index.html#install-container)